Cycle graph

 Overview

-Cycle graphs autogenerate once a cycle has begun and update every hour.
+Cycle graphs autogenerate once a cycle has begun and update automatically as work in the cycle changes.
 When viewing a specific cycle, open the cycle sidebar with Cmd/Ctrl I to view the graph.

 From the Cycles view, you’ll also see the graph belonging to the current cycle.